Video Game: Pokémon Red and Blue aka: Pokemon Redand Blue

 There are trainers with evolved Pokémon at lower levels than that Pokémon actually evolves at.
 For instance, your Rival will have a Pidgeotto at level 17 when you battle him in Cerulean City.
 Pidgey evolves into Pidgeotto at level 18...

-NPC Pokémon will never run out of PP for a move.
+NPC Pokémon will never run out of PP for a move (This is changed in later games).

 Several trainers have Pokémon who know moves they cannot learn.
 Lance's Dragonite knowing Barrier is a particularly flagrant example.